SAKryukov/microtonal-fabric/article/SoundBuilder/article.md

 Method `play(on, index)` starts (if `on==true`) or stops (if `on==false`) the damps of a tone of the specified `index`.
 The dumping start is never instantaneous, it is defined by the gain envelope and damping sustain parameter.
 The timing is limited by some minimal values.

-Properties: `volume` (0 to 1), `sustain` (time in seconds) and `transposition` (in the units of logarithmic equal divisions of octave, depending on the `tonalSystem` argument of the `Instrument` constructor).
-The property `frequencies` is read-only, it returns the array representing current frequency set.
+Properties: `volume` (0 to 1), `sustain` (time in seconds), and `transposition` (in the units of logarithmic equal divisions of octave, depending on the `tonalSystem` argument of the `Instrument` constructor).
+The property `frequencies` is read-only, it returns the array representing the current frequency set.

 To include the API, use this code sample:</h2>